-&lt;sup>13 Humphrey's Executor, 295 U.S. at 623.
+14 Humphrey's Executor, 295 U.S. at 623.

-&lt;sup>14 Id. at 629-30.
+15 Id. at 629-30.

-&lt;sup>15 487 U.S. 654 (1988).
+16 487 U.S. 654 (1988).

-&lt;sup>16 The now-lapsed independent counsel provision in the Ethics in Government Act prohibited the Attorney General's removal of an independent counsel except for "good cause, physical or mental disability (if not prohibited by law protecting persons from discrimination on the basis of such a disability), or any other condition that substantially impairs the performance of such independent counsel's duties."
+17 The now-lapsed independent counsel provision in the Ethics in Government Act prohibited the Attorney General's removal of an independent counsel except for "good cause, physical or mental disability (if not prohibited by law protecting persons from discrimination on the basis of such a disability), or any other condition that substantially impairs the performance of such independent counsel's duties."
 28 U.S.C. § 596(a)(1).

-&lt;sup>17 Morrison, 487 U.S. at 686; see also id. at 694-95.
+18 Morrison, 487 U.S. at 686; see also id. at 694-95.

-&lt;sup>18 Id. at 686; see also id. at 694, 696.
+19 Id. at 686; see also id. at 694, 696.

-&lt;sup>19 U.S. CONST. art.
+20 U.S. CONST. art.
 II, § 3.

-&lt;sup>20 Morrison, 487 U.S. at 692.
+21 Morrison, 487 U.S. at 692.

-&lt;sup>21 Id. at 693.
+22 Id. at 693.
 In Humphrey's Executor v.
 United States, which addressed the removal of a Commissioner of the Federal Trade Commission, the Supreme Court viewed the President's power of removal as a "coercive influence that threatens the independence" of independent agencies.
 295 U.S. 602, 630 (1935); see also Morrison, 487 U.S. at 688; Mistretta v.
 United States, 488 U.S. 361, 411 (1989).

-Congress may grant "for cause" removal protection to officers at all levels of departments and agencies for reasons varying from general "cause" to discrete, limited reasons such as inefficiency, neglect of duty, and malfeasance in office.
-For example, the Commissioner of Social Security "may be removed from office only pursuant to a finding by the President of neglect of duty or malfeasance in office."
-Yet the Chief Actuary of the same agency and the Chief Actuary of the Centers for Medicare and Medicaid Services "may be removed only for cause."
-During the Clinton Administration, Congress even provided temporary protection from the President's authority to remove appointed officials for the Under Secretary for Nuclear Security of the Department of Energy.
-An appendix to this report lists other statutory examples of constitutional limits on the President's authority to remove officials appointed with the advice and consent of the Senate.
+authority, Congress has granted "for cause" removal protection to officers at all levels of departments and agencies for reasons varying from general "cause" to discrete, limited reasons such as inefficiency, neglect of duty, and malfeasance in office.
+For example, the Commissioner of Social Security "may be removed from office only pursuant to a finding by the President of neglect of duty or malfeasance in office."23 Yet the Chief Actuary of the same agency24 and the Chief Actuary of the Centers for Medicare and Medicaid Services25 "may be removed only for cause."
+During the Clinton Administration, Congress provided temporary protection from the President's authority to remove appointed officials for the Under Secretary for Nuclear Security of the Department of Energy.26

 Precedents also exist for limiting the removal of an individual with an analogous position to an IG to "for cause" reasons.
-The Special Counsel, who heads an independent agency dedicated to protecting federal employees and applicants from prohibited personnel practices, may be removed for cause, which the relevant statute defines as "inefficiency, neglect of duty, or malfeasance in office."
-In the cases of the Comptroller General, who heads the Government Accountability Office, and Deputy Comptroller General, the grounds for removal for cause extend to permanent disability, inefficiency, neglect of duty, malfeasance, or a felony or conduct involving moral turpitude.
-H.R.
-928 and S. 1723 outline the same removal provisions for IGs as the for cause requirements for the Comptroller General and Deputy Comptroller
+The Special Counsel, who heads an independent agency dedicated to protecting federal employees and applicants from prohibited personnel practices, may be removed for cause, which the relevant statute defines as "inefficiency, neglect of duty, or malfeasance in office."27 In the cases of the Comptroller General, who heads the Government Accountability Office, and Deputy Comptroller General, the grounds for removal for cause extend to permanent disability, inefficiency, neglect of duty, malfeasance, or a felony or conduct involving moral turpitude.28 H.R.
+928, as passed by the House, outlines the same and additional removal provisions for establishment IGs.
+S. 1723 outlines the same removal provisions for both establishment and DFE IGs as the for cause requirements for the Comptroller General and Deputy Comptroller General, except that it, like H.R.
+928, would clarify that a conviction of a felony or conduct involving moral turpitude is necessary for removal.